wesselvdrest/LAMAS-EpistemicRiddleSolver/RESULTS.md

 ```
 --------------------------------------------------------------------------------------------------------------------

-Albert anounces that he does not know cheryls birthday and he knows that Bernard does not know it
+Albert announces that he does not know cheryls birthday and he knows that Bernard does not know it

 ```plain
 <K{A}(p&x|r&x)&K{A}K{B}(r&v|r&x)>[K{A}((p&x)|(r&x))&K{B}((r&v)|(r&x))](K{A}(r&x)&K{B}(r&x))